 Board and Card Games are sneaky educational gifts.
-They teach your kids about following directions, taking turns, patience, and how to win (and not win) with grace.
+They teach your kids about gracefully following directions, taking turns, patience, and winning (and losing).
 Additionally, games also teach the use of strategy, planning, and deductive reasoning.

 Have you waited seemingly forever for your children to get old enough to play board games?
-But when that time finally arrived, you were ready to run out of the room screaming because the only options were Chutes and Ladders and Candyland?
+But when that time finally arrived, you were ready to pull your hair out because the only options were Chutes and Ladders and Candyland?

 I can relate!

-You’ll be thrilled to know that there are many children’s games you’ll enjoy playing with them.
-So keep reading for various fun game ideas for your family or your multi-aged kids to play together.
+You’ll be thrilled to know that you’ll enjoy playing many alternative children’s games with them.
+So keep reading for fun game ideas for your family or multi-aged kids to play together.

 - Outfoxed! ✅ For 2-4 players, this 15-minute game is a kid’s version of a game you’ve loved: Clue.
-I love this game because everyone works together as detectives to figure out which clever criminal fox stole Mrs. Plumper’s pot pie before it’s too late!
+I especially love the Outfoxed game because everyone works together as detectives to determine which clever criminal fox stole Mrs. Plumper’s pot pie before it’s too late!
 (4+ and up)